rohitm16/I2C-prototocol/README.md

 This project was completed as a requirement for [Your Course Name or Project Context].

-EDA Playground: <-- PASTE YOUR PUBLIC EDA PLAYGROUND LINK HERE Table of Contents
+EDA Playground: [PASTE YOUR PUBLIC EDA PLAYGROUND LINK HERE]

+Table of Contents

     Key Features